Directions and industry requirements are regularly updated

 - Provide sealable bags in the front and back of vehicles where appropriate to enable hygienic disposal of rubbish such as used tissues immediately after use.
 Employees should use hand sanitiser after they dispose of their waste and take their rubbish bags with them to dispose of when they leave the vehicle.

-- Where possible, employees need to load and unload their own belongings, tools and equipment.
+- Where possible, employees should load and unload their own belongings, tools and equipment.

 - Employees should avoid eating in vehicles.